Comments and Questions to: John Protevi

 b.K dislikes:

-(1)empirical human nature as conditions of subjectivity doesn't = universality and necessity
+(1)empirical human nature as conditions of subjectivity doesn't = universality

 (2)i.e., laws of psychological association as "cement of universe"